MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Case Studies

 \section{Case Studies}

-We have now completed the formulation of our DRW-based solution algorithm for the Richards equation.
-In this section, we systematically validate our DRW numerical framework on selected 1-D through 3-D benchmark problems modified from the literature \cite{celia1990general,gkasiorowski2020numerical,tracy2006clean,berardi20181d,orouskhani_impact_2023}.
-Specifically, we extensively study the 1-D benchmark problem of Celia et al. \cite{celia1990general} to demonstrate the need and benefits of adaptive linearization scheme, data-driven global random walk, and data augmentation.
+Now that we have introduced the MP-FVM algorithm formulation for the Richards equation, in this section, we evaluate our MP-FVM framework on a series of 1-D through 3-D benchmark problems modified from the literature \citep{celia1990general,gkasiorowski2020numerical,tracy2006clean,berardi20181d,orouskhani_impact_2023}.
+Specifically, we extensively study the 1-D benchmark problem of \citet{celia1990general} to demonstrate the need and benefits of different components employed in our MP-FVM algorithm, including adaptive fixed-point iteration scheme, encoder-decoder architecture and message passing mechanism, and Sobolev training.
 Also, using this problem as a benchmark, we demonstrate the accuracy of our solution algorithm with respect to state-of-the-art solvers.
-In the 1-D layered soil case study proposed by Berardi et al. \cite{berardi20181d}, we show that our solution algorithm is capable of handling discontinuities in soil properties and modeling the infiltration process through the interface of two different soils.
-In the 2-D case study adopted from Gąsiorowski and Kolerski \cite{gkasiorowski2020numerical}, we show that our DRW algorithm can better satisfy mass balance embedded in the Richards equation.
-In the 3-D case study adopted from Tracy \cite{tracy2006clean} in which an analytical solution to the Richards equation exists, we show that our DRW algorithm produces much more accurate solutions compared to GRW solvers.
-Finally, we study a 3-D problem adopted from Orouskhani et al. \cite{orouskhani_impact_2023} featuring an actual center-pivot system and validate the accuracy and robustness of our DRW algorithm in modeling real-world precipitation and irrigation scenarios for a long period of time.
+In the 1-D layered soil case study proposed by \citet{berardi20181d}, we show that our MP-FVM algorithm is capable of handling discontinuities in soil properties and modeling the infiltration process through the interface of two different soils.
+In the 2-D case study adopted from \citet{gkasiorowski2020numerical}, we show that our MP-FVM algorithm can better satisfy the mass balance embedded in the Richards equation.
+In the 3-D case study adopted from \citet{tracy2006clean} in which an analytical solution to the Richards equation exists, we show that our MP-FVM algorithm produces much more accurate solutions compared to conventional FVM solvers.
+Finally, we study a 3-D problem adopted from \citet{orouskhani_impact_2023} featuring an actual center-pivot system and validate the accuracy and robustness of our MP-FVM algorithm in modeling real-world precipitation and irrigation scenarios for a long period of time.